AdaCore/ada-spark-rfcs/features/rfc-oop-constructors.rst

 must be called.
 In some cases, the object memory is already allocated (think of the case of a component with an implicit constructor call).

-Having a constructor as a procedure also allows for expansion without undecessary
+Having a constructor as a procedure also allows for expansion without unnecessary
 copies:

 .. code-block:: ada